prodzpod/ConsistentStageFeatures/README.md

 This mod guarantees specific interactables in various stages (like AWU) that you can take advantage of as a form of mitigating RNG using game knowledge.
 Every element is configurable.

-Entry listed as **Default Off** must be turned on through config to enable, and Entry listed as **Other Mod** is quite literally what other mod does; It is merely there to explain the other changes this mod makes and to recommend if you want more stage features.
+Entry listed as **Default Off** must be turned on through config to enable.

+, and Entry listed as **Other Mod** is quite literally what other mod does; It is merely there to explain the other changes this mod makes and to recommend if you want more stage features.
 Keep in mind that **only the ones not tagged "other mod" is part of CSF**.
 The following is a collection of all stage features in the modding environment at the moment.

 ## General
 - Time Scale Config: Enable/Disables run time flow per stage.
 By default, [Forgotten Haven](https://thunderstore.io/package/PlasmaCore3/Forgotten_Relics/) gets timestop disabled.